operator-playground-io/kong-operator-tile/tutorials/expose-application-service.md

 description: This tutorial explains how to deploy an example Application Service and expose it with Kong Ingress
 ---

-In order to deploy an example Application Service and expose it with Kong Ingress, Please follow following steps:
+In order to deploy an example Application Service and expose it with Kong Ingress, Please follow below steps:

 Step 1.
 Deploy the Application "echo" service usinge below command: